-Unless you're extremely gifted, as a trader you will use a trading system to help you decide on profitable trades.
+Unless you’re extremely gifted, as a trader you will use a trading system to help you decide on profitable trades.
 A trading system can be rigid, with rules that are clearly defined and must be obeyed, or can have some flexibility built in.
 The first type of system is often called a mechanical trading system, on the basis that the machine or some software would be capable of implementing it.
-The second type of trading system is a discretionary trading system, allowing you to make some decisions.
+The second type of trading system is a discretionary trading system, allowing you to make some decision.

 The arguments continue about the respective merits of mechanical systems v. discretionary trading strategies, and it is likely that they will not be easily resolved.
 For the beginner, a mechanical system can save some expensive lessons, but discretionary trading when someone knows what they are doing can provide powerful results.